dfelinto/blender-manual/manual/render/cycles/baking.rst

       Clear Image
          If selected, clears the image before baking render.

-   :Vertex Colors:
+   :Color Attributes:
-      Bake to the :term:`Active` :doc:`Vertex Color </sculpt_paint/vertex_paint/index>` layer on the active mesh.
+      Bake to the :term:`Active` :doc:`Color Attributes </sculpt_paint/vertex_paint/index>` layer on the active mesh.
-      Note, the active object must be a mesh as other object types do not have vertex colors.
+      Note, the active object must be a mesh as other object types do not have Color Attributes.

 Margin
 ------